Now, look, for those of you who are trying to get the Ditto Cam and you insist in insistent emails that it's not on, I just, I'm looking at it myself.

 Great comment.

-Again, that's from Jeremy Venson.
+Again, that's from Jeremy Vincent.

-He is from Richmond, Virginia.
+He's from Richmond, Virginia.

-Here's Patricia in uh Belleville, Illinois.
+Here's Patricia in Belleville, Illinois.

-Hi, I'm glad you waited, and welcome to the program.
+Hi, I'm glad you waited and welcome to the program.

 Hi, Rush.

-I just want to say that I'm thrilled that the president did not cave in to the feminist agenda.
+I just want to say that I'm thrilled that the president did not cave into the feminist agenda.

-I guess I come from one of those old-fashioned dysfunctional homes where a strong man was there all the time.
+I guess I come from one of those old-fashioned, dysfunctional homes where a strong man was there all the time.

-And that's what makes me feel good to maintain the natural order of being a solid, Strong, capable man in a leadership or powerful role.
+And that's what makes me feel good to maintain the natural order of things.

-What about the fact that this was Sandra Day O'Connor's seat?
+Well, wait a minute, but wait a minute, What about the fact that this was Sandra Day O'Connor's seat?

-And who did Sandra Day O'Connor take it from?
+This is Description O'Connor take it from?

 That was a seat held by men for historically for hundreds of years.